-Watch this video to learn how ice dams form and how Triple H, your local Dr. Energy Saver contractor, can help prevent them!
+Watch this video to learn how ice dams form and how Triple H Insulation, your local Dr. Energy Saver contractor, can help prevent them!

 Frozen gutters and icicles hanging from your roof eaves are tell-tale signs of ice dams.
 An ice dam on your roof can cause damage to shingles, resulting in water leaks in your attic and damage to drywall, furniture, and flooring inside your home.

 While a roofing contractor can provide a temporary solution to your ice damming problem, Triple H Insulation can prevent future ice dams by sealing air leaks and improving the insulation in your attic.